 There are many more points in Yergin’s testimony that I could discuss but I will choose to finish with his mention of The World Economic Forum in Davos:

 “The unconventional revolution was one of the major topics at the World Economic Forum two weeks ago in Switzerland.
 European business leaders and some European policymakers are realizing that United States’ new energy situation greatly improves its competitive position vis a vis a Europe that desperately needs new jobs.”

 The reason I want to raise Davos is that I want to remind you once again what Christine Lagarde, the Managing Director of the International Monetary Fund (IEA) presented as her fourth “megatrend” that she also called a “wild card” (see blog):

 Her presentation mainly discussed resources and reserves and various problems with getting access for drilling on federal lands.
 On Wednesday I will travel to London to participate in a meeting on resources and reserves.
-I will return to discussion of Hutzle’s contribution when I summarise the London meeting.
+I will return to the discussion of Hutzle’s contribution when I summarize the London meeting.

 The Subcommittee’s hearing forms a good basis for discussions on the future, and it is clear that we must remember the hearing’s presentations when, in future, we discuss Peak Oil.